nackjicholson/aiosql/docs/source/index.rst

 (`oracledb <https://oracle.github.io/python-oracledb/>`__) or
 `Snowflake <https://en.wikipedia.org/wiki/Snowflake_Inc.>`__
 (`snowflake.connector <https://docs.snowflake.com/en/developer-guide/python-connector/python-connector>`__)
-should work out of the box.
+should work out of the box…
+Please report with an issue if it actually works for you!

 Otherwise, extensions to support other database drivers can be written by you!
 See: `Database Driver Adapters <./database-driver-adapters.html>`__.